RamejaAyush/Foodies2/README.md

 `SECRET _KEY`

+## Update

+Working on react,I will also make a react version of this site.

 ## Issues

 - Foodies is currently in development so, if you are having issues in login just make a new account from signup page.